puppetlabs-toy-chest/razor-server/doc/api.md

 that an unbounded number of nodes can be bound to this policy, or a positive integer to set an upper bound.

+### Move policy

+This command makes it possible to change the order in which policies are considered when matching against nodes.
+To put an existing policy into a different place in the policy table, use the `move-policy` command with a body like:

+    {
+      "name": "a policy",
+      "before"|"after": { "name": "other policy" }
+    }

+This will change the policy table so that `a policy` will appear before or after the policy `other policy`.

 ### Enable/disable policy

 Policies can be enabled or disabled.
 Only enabled policies are used when